spdk/spdk/doc/bdev.md

 should be used only for debugging purpose.
 To remove a particular bdev please use the delete command specific to its bdev module.

-# Malloc bdev {#bdev_config_malloc}

-Malloc bdevs are ramdisks.
-Because of its nature they are volatile.
-They are created from hugepage memory given to SPDK application.

-# NVMe bdev {#bdev_config_nvme}

-There are two ways to create block device based on NVMe device in SPDK.
-First way is to connect local PCIe drive and second one is to connect NVMe-oF device.
-In both cases user should use `construct_nvme_bdev` RPC command to achieve that.

-Example commands

-`rpc.py construct_nvme_bdev -b NVMe1 -t PCIe -a 0000:01:00.0`

-This command will create NVMe bdev of physical device in the system.

-`rpc.py construct_nvme_bdev -b Nvme0 -t RDMA -a 192.168.100.1 -f IPv4 -s 4420 -n nqn.2016-06.io.spdk:cnode1`

-This command will create NVMe bdev of NVMe-oF resource.

-To remove a NVMe controller use the delete_nvme_controller command.

-`rpc.py delete_nvme_controller Nvme0`

-This command will remove NVMe controller named Nvme0.

-# Null {#bdev_config_null}

-The SPDK null bdev driver is a dummy block I/O target that discards all writes and returns undefined data for reads.
-It is useful for benchmarking the rest of the bdev I/O stack with minimal block device overhead and for testing configurations that can't easily be created with the Malloc bdev.
-To create Null bdev RPC command `construct_null_bdev` should be used.

-Example command

-`rpc.py construct_null_bdev Null0 8589934592 4096`

-This command will create an 8 petabyte `Null0` device with block size 4096.

-To delete a null bdev use the delete_null_bdev command.

-`rpc.py delete_null_bdev Null0`

-# Linux AIO bdev {#bdev_config_aio}

-The SPDK AIO bdev driver provides SPDK block layer access to Linux kernel block devices or a file on a Linux filesystem via Linux AIO.
-Note that O_DIRECT is used and thus bypasses the Linux page cache.
-This mode is probably as close to a typical kernel based target as a user space target can get without using a user-space driver.
-To create AIO bdev RPC command `construct_aio_bdev` should be used.

-Example commands

-`rpc.py construct_aio_bdev /dev/sda aio0`

-This command will create `aio0` device from /dev/sda.

-`rpc.py construct_aio_bdev /tmp/file file 8192`

-This command will create `file` device with block size 8192 from /tmp/file.

-To delete an aio bdev use the delete_aio_bdev command.

-`rpc.py delete_aio_bdev aio0`

 # Ceph RBD {#bdev_config_rbd}

 The SPDK RBD bdev driver provides SPDK block layer access to Ceph RADOS block